 White blood cell (WBC) counts showed no significant differences across treatments, maintaining values within the normal range (6.00–12.00 × 10⁹/dL) recommended by Merck Veterinary Manual (2012).
 This indicates that DDFM did not compromise the rabbits’ immunity.
 Similar findings were reported by Istifanus et al. (2022), who highlighted the importance of WBC in combating infections and maintaining immunity.
 Moreover, Soetan et al. (2013), emphasized that WBC plays a crucial role in antibody production and phagocytosis, and the current findings confirm that DDFM supplementation supports these immune functions without negative impacts.
 The WBC aids to protect the body from pathogen (Odunitan-Wayas et al., 2018).
 White blood cell (WBC) counts typically increase in response to pathogens, enhancing the body’s defense mechanisms (Onyema et al., 2024), implying that the rabbit does were not exposed to pathogenic infections nor were their immune system compromised.
 The WBC differentials, including granulocytes (neutrophils, basophils, eosinophils) and non-granulocytes (lymphocytes, monocytes), provide specific insights into immune system activity (Onyema et al., 2024).
 Lymphocytes, according to Afolabi et al. (2011), are the most common form of white blood cell, followed by heterophils, eosinophils, and monocytes.
 Since lymphocytes are reactive cells in inflammation and delayed hypersensitivity, they are involved in the manufacture of antibodies (Banks, 2014).

 Red blood cell (RBC) counts, haemoglobin (Hb) levels, and other red cell indices (MCV, MCH, and MCHC) remained unaffected, with values falling within the normal reference ranges for healthy rabbits (Merck Veterinary Manual, 2012).
 This aligns with observations by Ameer et al. (2022) and Istifanus et al. (2022), who noted that stable RBC parameters reflect the absence of anemia and the adequate oxygen-carrying capacity of the blood.
 The function of RBC as noted by (Onyema et al. (2024), is to transport oxygen from the lungs to tissues and remove carbon dioxide from the tissues to the lung in the body via haemoglobin.
 The unaffected RBC and Hb levels suggest that DDFM supplementation does not impair erythropoiesis, further affirming its safety and suitability in rabbit diets.
 The MCV is used to calculate the average erythrocyte size, the MCH to measure haemoglobin amount per blood cell and the MCHC to know the amount of haemoglobin relative to the size of the cell per red blood cell (Odunitan-Wayas et al., 2018).
-Results on MCV, and MCH in the current study indicated a lack of macrocytic or hypochromic anemia in rabbit does as supported by onyema et al. (2024).
+Results on MCV, and MCH in the current study indicated a lack of macrocytic or hypochromic anemia in rabbit does as supported by Onyema et al. (2024).

 The study also recorded significant Increases in platelet counts, particularly in T3 and T4.
 Elevated platelets suggest enhanced blood clotting potential, which is vital for preventing excessive blood loss during injuries.
 This observation aligns with Etim et al. (2014), who noted that higher platelet counts enhance clot formation, ensuring rapid wound healing.